Bozar/runeHunter/README.md

 ![image](https://github.com/Bozar/runeHunter/blob/master/doc/youWin.png)

-Rune Hunter is a coffe break Roguelike game written in Javascript with [rot.js](https://github.com/ondras/rot.js).
+Rune Hunter is a coffee break Roguelike game written in Javascript with [rot.js](https://github.com/ondras/rot.js).
 Explore the dungeon, stay away from ghosts, and collect 3 runes as quickly as possible.

 ## Your Goal